Kim Eslinger

 Hennepin Ave

-• Tunneling the new parallel storm tunnel under Washington Avenue continues.
+• Tunneling the new parallel storm tunnel under Washington Ave continues.
 You will see crews continue excavating soils from the existing tunnel access shaft at the northeast corner of the Washington Ave and Hennepin Ave intersection.
-This is to begin tunneling the new parallel storm tunnel under Washington Avenue.
+This is to tunnel the new parallel storm tunnel under Washington Avenue.

 • There may be short, periodic delays while crews move equipment and materials around.